Vivisection: David Ferrier and the Cruelty to Animals Act 1876

+20th century

+In the early 20th century the anti-vivisection movement attracted many female supporters associated with women's suffrage.
+The American Anti-Vivisection Society advocated total abolition of vivisection whilst others such as the American Society for the Regulation of Vivisection wanted better regulation subjected to surveillance, not full prohibition.
+The Research Defence Society made up of an all-male group of physiologists was founded in 1908 to defend vivisection.
+In the 1920s, anti-vivisectionists exerted significant influence over the editorial decisions of medical journals.

 Human vivisection

-It is possible that human vivisection was practised by some Greek anatomists in Alexandria in the 3rd century BC.
-Celsus in De Medicina states that Herophilos of Alexandria vivisected some criminals sent by the King, and the early Christian writer Tertullian states that Herophilos vivisected at least 600 live prisoners although the accuracy of this claim is disputed by many historians.
+It is possible that human vivisection was practised by some Greek anatomists in Alexandria in the 3rd century BCE.
+Celsus in De Medicina states that Herophilos of Alexandria vivisected some criminals sent by the king.
+The early Christian writer Tertullian states that Herophilos vivisected at least 600 live prisoners, although the accuracy of this claim is disputed by many historians.

-Ibn Tufail has elaborated on human vivisection in his treatise called Hayy ibn Yaqzan and Nadia Maftouni, discussing the subject in an extensive article, believes him to be among the early supporters of autopsy and vivisection.
+In the 12th century CE, Andalusian Arab Ibn Tufail elaborated on human vivisection in his treatise called Hayy ibn Yaqzan.
+In an extensive article on the subject, Iranian academic Nadia Maftouni believes him to be among the early supporters of autopsy and vivisection.

 Unit 731, a biological and chemical warfare research and development unit of the Imperial Japanese Army, undertook lethal human experimentation during the period that comprised both the Second Sino-Japanese War and the Second World War (1937–1945).
-In Mindanao, Moro Muslim prisoners of war were subjected to various forms of vivisection by the Japanese, in many cases without anesthesia.
+In the Filipino island of Mindanao, Moro Muslim prisoners of war were subjected to various forms of vivisection by the Japanese, in many cases without anesthesia.

 Nazi human experimentation involved many medical experiments on live subjects, such as vivisections by Josef Mengele, usually without anesthesia.

-Vivisection without anesthesia was an execution method employed by the Khmer Rouge at the Tuol Sleng prison.
-Only seven people out of an estimated 20,000 prisoners survived the four-year run of the prison before its liberation by the Vietnamese army in January 1979.